 There are two broad categories of health insurance coverage.
 One is fee-for-service and the other is managed health care.
 Under managed health care there are health maintenance organizations (HMOs), preferred provider organizations (PPOs), and point-of-service (POS) plans.

 Fee-for-service and managed health plans have distinct differences in the amount of control the policyholder has in choosing doctors and hospitals.
-Fee for service plans offer you the greatest amount of choices, allowing you to select doctors and hospitals based on your needs and preferences.
-This greater amount of choice comes at a cost, fee for service plans are usually more expensive than managed care plans.
+Although fee-for- service plans are becoming less common, they offer you the greatest amount of choices - allowing you to select doctors and hospitals based on your needs and preferences.
+This greater amount of choice comes at a cost as fee for service plans are usually more expensive than managed care plans.

-Fee-for-service plans also have an annual deductible; these generally start at $100 for individuals and $500 for families.
+Traditional fee-for-service plans also have an annual deductible; $200 is typical.
 Generally speaking, the higher the deductible, the lower your premiums.
 Before receiving the reimbursement you'll have to pay the deductible amount.

 If your doctor charges more than is "reasonable," you will have to pay the difference.
 You can appeal this if you feel the doctor is charging the same as the other doctors around your area.